-Before the lamp is fitted:
+Before fitting the lamp:

-Loosen and remove five M8 socket bolts with the dubo washer on the underneath of the searchlight, then remove the upper hood of the searchlight & store along with the bolts and washers in a safe area;
+Loosen and remove five M8 socket bolts with the dubo washer on the underneath of the searchlight, then remove the upper hood off the searchlight & store along with the bolts and washers in a safe area;

-After fitting the lamp:
+After fitting the lamp,

-Replace the upper hood, ensuring the groove aligns correctly with the glass gasket replace the bolts and washers and make sure they are securely fastened.
+- Replace the upper hood, ensuring the groove aligns correctly with the glass gasket replace the bolts and washers and make sure they are securely fastened.

-When fitting the Halogen lamp:
+When fitting the lamp:

-- Ensure the circuit is suitably fused; - Ensure the lamp is of the correct power rating and type; - Check lamp holder is in good condition.
-If the contacts show any sign of corrosion, replace the lamp holder: - Check the lamp holder is in a good dry condition.
+- Always isolate the equipment from the supply when inserting a lamp; - Ensure the circuit is suitably fused; - Ensure the lamp is of the correct power rating and type; - Check the lampholder is in a good dry condition.
 Never allow water to collect in the lamp fitting or come into contact with the lamp.

-To fit the Halogen lamp:
+To fit the lamp: